bitmagier/sensor-light/README.md

 ![Wiring](./hardware/wiring_diagram_bright.svg)

-The wiring diagram includes a separate programming board (on the left side), which is can be connected to the main unit via a 5-pin connector.
+The wiring diagram includes a separate flash adapter (on the left side), which is can be connected to the main unit via a 4-pin connector.
 It's required to flash the ESP32-H2 once it's soldered.
 The programming board connects to a computer or any other suitable programming environment via a standard USB-C connector.
+Please note:
-Please note, that this programming board is not required in a scenario, when one has it's own way of initial flashing the SoC before soldering and don't wish to update the firmware later.
+  - This programming board is not strictly required in a scenario, when one has its own way of initial flashing the SoC before soldering and don't wish to update the firmware later
+  - While flashing / monitoring the chip via the flash adapter, we still need power supply through the 12V socket

 [Parts](./hardware/parts.md)